 Reproduction in dragonflies and damselflies

-The male dragonfly produces sperm near the tip of the abdomen, in segment 9.
-Before fertilisation the male must transfer sperm to a set of Secondary Genitalia situated at the opposite end of the abdomen, closer to the head, between segment 2 and 3.
+The male has two distinct sets of reproductive organs: one is for sperm production and the other for insemination of the female; there is no connection between the two.
+The male produces sperm near the tip of the abdomen, in segment 9.
+Before fertilisation can take place, the male must first transfer sperm to a set of Secondary Genitalia situated at the opposite end of the abdomen, closer to the head, in segment 3 of dragonflies and segment 2 of damselflies.
+Male dragonflies perform this sperm transfer before engaging with a female, but in damselflies this is done once in ‘Tandem’.

-Because of this, reproduction is not performed with abdomens ‘tip to tip’ as with other insects, and the female must connect her tenth segment to the male’s second segment to fertilise her eggs, aligning themselves in a so called ‘wheel’ posture.
+Because of this, reproduction is not performed with abdomens ‘tip to tip’ as with other insects, and the female must connect her ninth segment to the male’s second or third segment to fertilise her eggs, aligning themselves in a so called ‘wheel’ posture.

 Copulation

-The male abdomen has special Anal Appendages at the tip, used as claspers to capture and hold the female in the ‘Tandem posture.
-In dragonflies, the female is held by the head.
-Damselfly females are held by the Pronotum, a shield-like plate located just behind the head.
-The shape of the claspers and pronotum are unique to each species, helping avoid interspecies hybridisation.
+The male abdomen has specialised Anal Appendages at the tip, used as claspers to capture and hold the female in the ‘Tandem’ posture.
+In dragonflies, the female is held by the head, while damselfly females are held by the Pronotum, a shield-like plate located just behind the head.
+The shape of the claspers and pronotum are unique to each species, so helping avoid interspecies hybridisation – mistakes can occur however where similar species are found in the same area and seems more common in Emerald/Willow Emerald Damselfly species, where there are reports of mixed pairings.

 Common Blue Damselfly - Enallagma cyathigerum Pair in tandem, Marston Thrift.
 The female is the drab form.